Munyawera-Fils/Face_recognition_IMPROVED_IN_MOTOKO_ICP/README.md

 ```

 Which will start a server at `http://localhost:8080`, proxying API requests to the replica at port 4943.

+## Instructions for Use
+### Sign Up and Login:

+Users register by creating an account with an email and password on the decentralized AI system.
+After registration, users can log in to access the camera and image capture features.
+### Start Camera:

+Users click Start Camera to activate their front-facing camera, positioning themselves in view.
+### Capture Image:

+Click Capture Image to take a picture, and then Upload to store the image in a canister for ongoing authentication.
+### Start Managed Session:

+Once the image is uploaded, users click Start Managed Session to initiate the AI-powered continuous monitoring session.
+The system will check every ten seconds to ensure the user remains the same.
+### System Alerts:

+If an anomaly is detected (i.e., a different person appears in front of the camera), an alert is issued, and the user is logged out immediately to maintain the integrity of the exam session.

 ### Note on frontend environment variables